“We live mortgage-free on our island of tiny homes”

 Tim Davidson and Sam Cosner

 Back in 2017, Sam and Tim began house-hunting for their first home together in Florida.
-"Sam’s lease was up and I was ready to buy and wanted to invest in something", Tim explains.
+"Sam’s lease was up and I was ready to buy and wanted to invest in something," Tim explains.

 While they were aware of tiny houses before, they'd never really considered them a practical option.
-But as he did the math, Tim realised that living tiny made real financial sense, while the pair were drawn in by the promise of a simpler, more meaningful lifestyle.
+But as he did the maths, Tim realised that living tiny made real financial sense, while the pair were drawn in by the promise of a simpler, more meaningful lifestyle.

 An unexpected find